 I am currently a student at Mt San Antonio College, working toward a degree in cognitive psychology.
 I have tutored students of all ages ranging from second grade to well into college.
 I really like teaching math and the sciences since everything is highly concrete: 2+2 will always equal 4 whether tomorrow or thousands of years into the future.
 There are also many different approaches to math many of which are correct, and it becomes a matter of preference to which method you like the most.
 I think education is the most important thing; it really serves as a mold for the rest of our lives.
 The better the education the better your life will be.
 I really enjoy helping students learn, helping them explore the subject and try to build a sensation that learning is fun, one that I hope they will carry with them through life.

-Mt.SAC - Transfer, Psychology
+Undergraduate Degree: Mt.SAC - Bachelors, Psychology

 College Computer Science